darold/pgtt-rsl/README.md

-To avoid too much performances lost when the background worker is deleting rows the number of rows removed at one time is defined by the pgtt_chunk_size GUC.
+To avoid too much performances lost when the background worker is deleting rows the number of rows removed at one time is defined by the pgtt_rsl.chunk_size GUC.
 It is passed to the function as second parameter, default: 250000.

 The third parameter is use to force an ANALYZE to be perform just